SlitherinPython/cs50-final-project/README.md

 *Designed the timer html page* <br>
 After another two hours of trying to get the positioning right, I've finally finished my structure of my timer page.
 It consists of a timer and a stop button.
 I also added some animations as you enter the timer page.

+*Added timer functionality* <br>
+I remembered there were these things called classes in python, that were able to store multiple values and functions in them.
+After some research, I decided to use that as the brains behind the timer.
+I used the set interval function to pause in between seconds.
+Furthermore, I added functionality for the stop button, which allows users to stop the timer and return to the home screen.
+I reused my animation code from the start menu button.